 The following approaches are not of interest:

-Responses from companies (small to large), academic researchers, other research institutes, consultants, venture capitalists, entrepreneurs, or inventors are welcome.
+Responses from companies (small to large), researchers, consultants, venture capitalists, entrepreneurs, or inventors are welcome.
 For example: